vsueiro/cim643/2023/spring/README.md

 ##### How does it work?

-After one student presents, the next student provides feedback to the first one.
+After one student presents, the next student provides feedback.

 After the _last_ student presents, the _first_ student provides feedback.

+Most importantly, your feedback can be about your classmate’s project idea (conceptual) or its execution (technical) – it can also take many forms, like compliments, questions, or suggestions.

 <!--
 _In other words: right before you present, you provide feedback for the student that has just presented._